 Remember The Milk is a quirky to-do app.
 It’s quick and easy to add tasks, but also allows a number of details such as sub-tasks, priority, repeat, tags, colour-coding, and more.
 Unlike entering a task into your phone’s calendar, Remember The Milk will remind you through email, text, IM, Twitter, and the mobile app, ensuring that you’ll never forget anything.

-Perhaps you have your laptop with you at all times, or perhaps you’re perfectly okay with carrying a flash drive or two around in your pockets.
-But if this isn’t the case, or you have a team to collaborate with, free tools to keep your work together and available are invaluable.
-All you need is Internet access.
+If you have a team to collaborate with, free tools to keep your work together and available are invaluable.
+All you need for these tools is internet access.

 Google Docs allows you to pick up and continue work on any document, from any computer, and it can be worked on by more than one person at a time with all changes saved in the cloud